No. 1 on Wild shopping list: A new goalie

 But the range in this class of free-agent goalies could satisfy either criteria.

-There is a subset that includes proven starters, like Jacob Markstrom (Vancouver), Braden Holtby (Washington) and Corey Crawford (Chicago).
+There is a subset that includes proven starters, such as Jacob Markstrom (Vancouver), Braden Holtby (Washington) and Corey Crawford (Chicago).

 Markstrom is the headliner likely to command the largest contract, while 30-somethings Holtby and Crawford have reasons to be motivated.
 Holtby is coming off a down season with the Capitals, and Crawford made it clear he wants to play consistently even before the Blackhawks announced Thursday he would not return.